ChiragOnGitHub/Data-Structures-and-Algorithms/README.md

 # Sorting

 - [**Sorting.cpp**](https://github.com/ChiragOnGitHub/Data-Structures-and-Algorithms/blob/main/Sorting.cpp) can sorts the array using Bubble Sort, Selection sort and insertion sort.
 Templates is used in this program so that you can pass array of any type

+# Queue

+- [**Queue.cpp**](https://github.com/ChiragOnGitHub/Data-Structures-and-Algorithms/blob/main/Queue.cpp) contain the implementation of queue using array.Templates is used so that you can create a queue of any type.